NikoSokratous/DemocratizeHfund/README.md

   <p>&nbsp;</p>
   <p>&nbsp;</p>

-<i>User can create votes for investment proposul to the community by a drop down menu. <i>
-  <i>To create a proposul you have to write the reasoning behind that desisgion, know the address of the Token you want the comunity to invest in and also indikated the amount.
+<i>User can create votes for investment proposul to the community by a drop down menu.
+To create a proposul you have to write the reasoning behind that desisgion, know the address of the Token you want the comunity to invest in and also indikated the amount.
 Those information will be later use to make the trade automaticly if the proposul pass. <i>

       <img src="https://user-images.githubusercontent.com/97196020/148574856-004e23fe-3710-416e-b874-9937b2e3fd90.png" width="600" >